-This course involves the fundamental principles of steam generation, boiler designs, components, operation, water treatment, safety procedures and related steam generation equipment.
+5 (33/44) This course involves the fundamental principles of steam generation, boiler designs, components, operation, water treatment, safety procedures and related steam generation equipment.
 Prerequisite: IST 107 or instructor permission

-IST 140 Mechanized Irrigation Applications I (55/165)
+IST 140 Mechanized Irrigation Applications I

 This class will introduce the history and development of mechanized irrigation.
 It will distinguish the basic irrigation systems: pivot, wing arm corner, and lateral move systems.
 It will focus on technical service and operation as the industry changes.
 This class will include the application of industrial electrical components and controls in the lab environment.
-Prerequisite: IST 101, 102
+Prerequisite: IST 105 and IST 106 his class will introduce the history and development of mechanized irrigation.
+It will distinguish the basic irrigation systems: pivot, swing arm corner, and lateral move systems.
+Course work will examine the various propulsion systems, electrical/electronic/digital logic controls and irrigation hydraulic principles.
+It will focus on technical service and operation aspects in a "real-life" lab environment under actual conditions.
+Prerequisites: IST 101 and IST 102